Why there’s more to admire about Paul Scholes than sublime technique

-Paul Scholes is widely regarded as one of the most talented English midfielders of all time, but there is much more to be admired about the Manchester United legend than simply his technique.
+Paul Scholes is widely regarded as one of the most gifted English midfielders of all time, but there is much more to be admired about that Manchester United legend than simply his technique.

 “Paul Scholes is a role model.
-For me – and I really mean this – he’s the best central midfielder I’ve seen in the last 15, 20 years,” said Xavi Hernandez.
+For me – and I really mean this – he’s the best central midfielder I’ve seen in the last 15, 20 years” – Xavi Hernandez.

 “My toughest opponent?
 Scholes of Manchester.
 He is the complete midfielder.
-Scholes is undoubtedly the greatest midfielder of his generation,” said Zinedine Zidane.
+Scholes is undoubtedly the greatest midfielder of his generation – Zinedine Zidane.

-The fact Scholes became as revered as he is for his technique, despite his physical flaws, speaks volumes about his attitude and character.
+But the fact Scholes became as revered as he is for his technique, despite being small, asthmatic and short-sighted, speaks volumes about his attitude and character.

 Scholes would just shrug and go about his business of switching play 60 yards while landing the ball onto a pre-specified blade of glass.

 That is not to say Scholes always kept his temperament in check.
 If there was an injustice to rail against, be it to himself or his team, the Salfordian would usually try to redress the balance.

 But, like his passing, the art of vengeance was often to be found in his timing.